GreenBiz Editorial Guidelines

 Exclusivity: We give priority to content that is exclusive to GreenBiz.
 Of course, you’re encouraged to promote it through your website, networks and social media platforms and link back to us.

-How to pitch us: Send article ideas or completed drafts as a Word attachment or as a Google doc link to [email protected].
+How to pitch us: Send completed drafts as a Word attachment or as a Google doc link to [email protected].
 Please use the word “Submission” in the subject line.
 If we’re interested in your article, we’ll respond within one week, though it could take up to three weeks for a piece to be published, depending on the topic and how much editing is required.
 We cannot respond to every pitch we receive, especially those that clearly don’t meet the above guidelines.